SAhmed48/BQ-ML/README.md

 ## Objectives

-In this project, I performed the following tasks:

  - Use BigQuery to import public datasets.
  - Query and explore the public taxi cab dataset.
  - Create a training and evaluation dataset to be used for batch prediction.